Tainan: Retail

 Retail and services are the largest employment sector in Tainan, margined at 52% in 2010.
 The city center hosts five department stores including two Shin Kong-Mitsukoshi, two FE21s and Focus square.
 Apart from the city center, there are shopping precincts around the city, with the strongest presence in East, North and Yongkang districts.
 'Dream Mall' is a joint development project between Uni-President Corp. and Tainan Spinning Ltd. It was the largest shopping center in the city when it opened Feb 12, 2015 and the precinct will host the new headquarters of Tainan Spinning and a new five-star hotel.
 The precinct is in the designated East Tainan second CBD near the border of the East and Yongkang districts.

 Transportation

 Rail

 Tainan Station is a major stop on the Taiwan Railways Administration (TRA) Western Line, with direct connections to Taipei, Kaohsiung, Taichung, Hsinchu, and Keelung.
 There are also local trains to reach closer destinations.

 Taiwan High Speed Rail's Tainan Station is located just outside the city center, in Gueiren District.
 The service is accessible to the city center via TRA Shalun Line and two THSR Shuttle Bus Lines.
 Using the High Speed Rail system passengers can reach Taipei in under ninety minutes.
+Tainan’s High Speed Rail (HSR) station is located here, southeast of the city center.